-The back vertebrae are some of the most important bones in the body.
-These relatively small structures interlock with one another to keep the spine stable, but remain flexible enough to allow us to lean forwards, backwards, side to side, and pivot on an axis.
-However, as a result of this flexibility, the vertebrae are also prone to problems, particularly at the lumbar spine segment in the lower back.
-The result of back vertebrae deterioration can be a number of painful symptoms and a decided loss of mobility, making treatment a top priority.
+The vertebrae in the spine are some of the most important bones in the body.
+These relatively small structures interlock with each other to keep the spine stable while remaining flexible enough to allow us to lean forward, backward, side to side and to pivot on an axis.
+However, as a result of this flexibility, the vertebrae are also prone to problems, particularly at the lumbar (lower) level.
+This is because the lumbar spine is largely responsible for supporting the weight of the upper body.
+As these vertebrae wear down due to age and weight gain, a number of painful symptoms and loss of mobility can occur.

-The back vertebrae in the thoracic spine (middle back) and lumbar spine (lower back) essentially serve two main purposes: supporting the rib cage in the torso and maintaining flexibility.
-To accomplish this, the thoracic back vertebrae are largely stable and fused to the ribs, while the lumbar spine vertebrae are larger and more mobile.
-So, it stands to reason that the lumbar spine would be far more susceptible to damage than the thoracic spine, which is why at some point in their lives nearly everyone has to deal with some degree of lower back pain.
-This pain and stiffness is further exacerbated as we grow older, our discs wear down, and joints become stricken with arthritis.
+The vertebrae in the back essentially serve two main purposes: supporting the torso while maintaining flexibility and protecting the spinal cord as it travels from the brain to the body.
+To accomplish this, the thoracic (middle) back vertebrae are largely stable and fused to the ribs, while the lumbar spine vertebrae are larger and more mobile.
+Because of the increased mobility, the lumbar spine is much more susceptible to damage than the thoracic spine, which is why nearly everyone has to deal with some degree of lower back pain at some point in life.
+This pain and stiffness is further exacerbated as we grow older because our discs and joints wear down.

 - Bone spurs

-- Foraminal stenosis – the narrowing of the canal where nerve roots branch off the spinal cord
+- Foraminal stenosis, or narrowing of the opening where nerve roots branch off the spinal cord

 - Herniated or bulging discs

-If you are suffering from any of the aforementioned conditions, you are probably considering your treatment options.
-In most cases, you can sufficiently manage your pain with conservative treatment over several weeks.
-Specifically, painkillers, strengthening exercises and heat therapy are all effective methods.
+If you are experiencing any of the above conditions, you are probably considering your treatment options.
+In a high number of cases, you can sufficiently manage your pain with conservative treatment over several weeks.
+Specifically, rest, medication, physical therapy, strengthening exercises, cold therapy and heat therapy are all effective methods.

-However, if these treatments just aren’t enough and you’re still experiencing problems with one of your back vertebrae, you owe it to yourself to schedule a visit to a Laser Spine Institute (LSI) consultation center.
-Our team of surgeons specializes in the highly technical field of minimally invasive endoscopic spine surgery.
-These gentle, outpatient spine procedures help alleviate the sources of pain without the uncertainty of open back surgery.
-To learn more about the causes of back vertebrae problems and the treatment options available to you, contact LSI today.
+However, if fully pursuing these and other treatments don’t offer lasting pain relief, and you’re still experiencing problems with one of your back vertebrae, surgery can become an option.
+At Laser Spine Institute, our team of board-certified surgeons+ specializes exclusively in minimally invasive outpatient spine surgery.
+To learn more about the causes of back vertebrae problems and the treatment options available to you, contact Laser Spine Institute today.